Nonclassical light generation and control from laser-driven semiconductor intraband excitations: Non-classical properties of emitted radiation

 For an explorative discussion concerning the non-classical features of light at the output of the laser-driven semiconductor, we focus on two points: 1) Non-coherent modification of the transmitted IR laser and 2) entanglement between the different modes, i.e., when the state cannot be written as a product state: $G(\vec{Q})\neq G_{\rmL}(Q_{\rmL}) \prod_{j}G_{j}(Q_{j})$, see also \cite{Ent}.

 Our solution given in Eq.~\eqref{eq:TimeEvol} has a few remarkable properties.
 In general, the intricate unitary transformation, describing the evolution from the initial state $\ket{G_0} = \ket{\alpha_{\rmL}} \bigotimes_{j}\ket{0_{j}}$ to the final state $\ket{G}$ after the interaction generates non-Gaussian modifications of the fundamental mode according to the non-quadratic dependency on the quadrature operator $\QL$.
 This is in clear contrast to HHG in atoms.
-In the latter case, a depletion of the pump mode is observed but it remains a coherent state, e.g., see the detailed analysis in \cite{Stammer, Lewenstein}.
-This can be traced back to the fact that the interaction Hamiltonian depends linearly on the electric field operator resulting in a multimode displacement operator.
+In the latter case, a depletion of the pump mode is observed but it remains a coherent state due to the linear interaction between the radiation field and the atoms see, e.g., the detailed analysis in \cite{Stammer, Lewenstein}.
+This can be traced back to the fact that the interaction Hamiltonian depends linearly on the field operator resulting in a multimode displacement operator.
 In our case, the nonlinear band dispersion allows for more involved properties due to nonlinear interactions between the modes.
 For instance, the unitary operator in Eq.~\eqref{eq:TimeEvol} is not described by a simple displacement but has the structure of a $\QL$-dependent displacement operator for the harmonics.
 Additionally, the pump field is altered according to a nontrivial $\QL$-dependent phase term.
 To investigate the properties of our solution, it is convenient to perform the analysis in the position representation, cf. Eq.~\eqref{eq:GPosition}.

 Based on the assumption that the driving laser field is strong and negligibly perturbed, we directly obtain from Eq.~\eqref{eq:GPosition} that the average of $\QL$ remains unchanged, $\braket{\QL}_{G} = \sqrt{2N_{0}}$, within our approximations.
 In particular, this holds for the expectation value of any function of the position quadrature operator $\QL$, $\braket{f(\QL)}_{G} = \braket{f(\QL)}_{G_0}$.
-Nevertheless, other expectation values might be altered but deviations from the coherent state scale sufficiently weak for weak interactions of the strong laser field with the semiconductor.
+Nevertheless, other expectation values might be altered but deviations from the coherent state scale sufficiently small for weak interactions of the pump laser with the semiconductor.
 We provide an explicit example for the momentum quadrature below.